bobaekang/r-module-trick/README.md

 **Now a critical part:**

 To make that environment object readily accessible within the "main.R" script, we must create a binding between a symbol and the `value` property of the `source()` output.
-This is because the IIFE from `source()` returns a list with two elements: `value`, which is the content of the `source()`-d script, and `visible`, a boolean (logical) value for the "visibility" of the `value`.
+This is because the `source()` call returns a list with two elements: `value`, which is the content of the `source()`-d script (the IIFE in our case), and `visible`, a boolean (logical) value for the "visibility" of the `value`.

 Look at the following code chunk illustrating how to "import" the module into "main.R" to use: